 This course will introduce students to the concept and process of information literacy, the role of Caribbean libraries in Information literacy education and the various models and standards relative to information literacy.
 Students will also be exposed to the learning theories and models to be applied when teaching information literacy to adults and children.
-Emphasis will be placed on the planning and teaching of information literacy skills to students and adults through systematic programme based on well-established theories and Steps will be covered along with theories on information seeking behaviour to provide a framework for instruction.
+Emphasis will be placed on the planning and teaching of information literacy skills to students and adults through systematic programme based on well-established theories and some of the best practices in the field.
+Models of Information Literacy including the Big6 and Marland's Nine Steps will be covered along with theories on information seeking behaviour to provide a framework for instruction.
 The content will also include how to conduct needs assessments and creating effective information literacy assignments.